fromdeno/deno2node/README.md

 ### Shimming

 Some things are global in Deno, but not in Node.js.
-One example for this is `fetch`.
-Consequently, you need to _shim_ them, i.e. provide code that supplements the missing globals.

-> **Note** `deno2node` does not actually touch global definitions.
-Instead, it
-> only injects import statements in the respective modules.

-Install the packages providing the shims.

-Now, create a file that exports the globals you need:
+To rectify this, create a file that exports shims for the globals you need:

 ```ts
 // @filename: src/shim.node.ts